NVIDIA/NVFlare/examples/advanced/gnn-pt/README.md

 # GraphSAGE with PyTorch and PyG
-In this example, we will demonstrate how to train protein classifier using Graph Neural Network (GNN).
+In this example, we will demonstrate how to train a protein classifier using Graph Neural Network (GNN).

-The dataset we are using is PPI [protein-protein interaction]([http://snap.stanford.edu/graphsage/#code]) graphs, where each graph represents a specific human tissue.
+The dataset we are using is PPI ([protein-protein interaction](http://snap.stanford.edu/graphsage/#code)) graphs, where each graph represents a specific human tissue.

 The federated learning Algorithm used is FedAvg [FedAvg](https://arxiv.org/abs/1602.05629) with SAG (Scatter and Gather) workflow.
 The deep learning framework used is pytorch.